 The harsh reality is that not everyone is able to enjoy our nutritious and delicious dairy products due to difficulty digesting milk.
-While we’re making a big change in the milk that we’re producing to help resolve this problem, another piece of the puzzle is helping people with digestive problems understand where on the spectrum their stomach issues fall.
 People who have trouble digesting milk could be lactose intolerant, dairy protein intolerant, or have a dairy allergy.
 While they may all seem the same, there are different problems and solutions to tackle with each.

 Lactose Intolerant: Sometimes Used As An Umbrella Term